oliveiraFreddie/oliveiraFreddie/README.md

 - 👋 Hello there!
-I'm Frederico Santos, a Web Developer passionate about technology.
+I'm Frederico Santos, a Frontend Developer passionate about technology.
 I'm 29 years old and I live in Lisbon.
 - 👀 I'm always on the lookout for challenges and opportunities to learn and grow professionally.
 - 📖 Currently, I'm focused on mastering my skills in API integration.
 - 🌱 Skills - Programming Languages: JavaScript, TypeScript, HTML, CSS, SQL.
 Frameworks and Libraries: Angular, React, Next.js, Vue.